saurabhznaikz/basic_airflow_project/README.md

 # basic_airflow_project
 This project explains about how to create a basic data pipeline using Airflow as an orchestrator for all the data tasks

+## Pre-Requisite
+Plese keep the airflow installation ready with docker and then perform this tasks

 ## Installation
 Create virtual environment for python 3.8